100Devs-Community/.github/profile/README.md

 ---

-<h3 align='center'> Welcome to the Marketplace of Projects Created & Supported by 100Devs Community</h3>
+<h3 align='center'> Welcome to the Marketplace of Projects Created & Supported by the 100Devs Community</h3>

 ---